machinat/sociably/docs/dependency-injection.md

 );
 ```

 The `Base` module provide a set of common interfaces for modules to register their implementation.
-In the example above, `Base.UserProfilerI` is used to fetch the user profile if it is provided by the current platform.
+In the example above, `Base.ProfilerI` is used to fetch the user profile if it is provided by the current platform.

 This lets you use a cross-platform utility  without requiring implementations of every platforms.